Skip to main content

 Use one hold rule across the whole lane: if payer or payee intent cannot be traced to a transaction principal, hold the payout and require legal or ops sign-off.

-In Gruv terms, run compliance gates before release, keep provider retries idempotent, and preserve an audit trail from request to provider response to ledger posting.
-If you want a deeper dive, read Payout Support Ticket Cost Calculator: What Delayed Disbursements Really Cost Your Platform.
+Run compliance gates before release, keep provider retries idempotent, and preserve an audit trail from request to provider response to ledger posting.
+For a deeper look at the operational cost of delays, read Payout Support Ticket Cost Calculator: What Delayed Disbursements Really Cost Your Platform.

 Use a fixed sequence and fail closed on any mismatch: ingest the instruction package, verify authority, lock the approved commission split, execute the closing disbursement, then reconcile provider references to ledger and approval records.